kitchenmagic/style-guide/README.md

 3. Components

-    * The components directory are the module based elements on the site and will be reused over and over.
-This directory also holds all *Hubspot Modules* as well. ⚠️ The Hubspot Module CSS will not be compiled to the _main.css_ but will be put in each specific Hubspot module.
+    * The components directory are the module based elements on the site that will be reused over and over.
+This directory also holds all *Hubspot Modules* as well.

         * Buttons
         * Content Box